tc39/proposal-record-tuple/tutorial/en.md

 ```

-> Note: We use an assignment to reassign the state: this is ok because the variable can have its value changed unlike the contents of the value it holds.
-You can try doing an assignment inside, it will fail:
+> Note: We use an assignment to reassign `appState`; this is fine because the variable can have its value changed unlike the contents of a record.
+You can try doing an assignment to a record's property, but it will fail:
 >
 > ```js
 > let appState = #{
 >     userByVisit: #[],